wazuh/wazuh-documentation/source/getting-started/use-cases/container-security.rst

 Wazuh provides the following mechanisms to monitor Docker hosts or Kubernetes nodes:

 -  **Integration with Docker engine and Kubernetes APIs:** In this scenario, the Wazuh module for Docker acts as a subscriber.
 It listens for Docker or Kubernetes events, alerting when an anomaly or security incident is detected.

-- **Wazuh agent deployment to Docker hosts and Kubernetes nodes:** For a self-managed infrastructure, the deployment of the :ref:`Wazuh agent <wazuh_agent>` provides a comprehensive set of security capabilities, such as malware detection, file integrity monitoring, configuration assessment, log data analysis, vulnerability detection, and active responses.
+-  **Wazuh agent deployment to Docker hosts and Kubernetes nodes:** For a self-managed infrastructure, the deployment of the :doc:`Wazuh agent <../components/wazuh-agent>` provides a comprehensive set of security capabilities, such as malware detection, file integrity monitoring, configuration assessment, log data analysis, vulnerability detection, and active responses.

 -  **Integration with hosted infrastructure providers:** In this case, the Wazuh modules for cloud security monitoring download the managed service audit logs for security analysis.
 Wazuh integrates with hosted infrastructure providers such as Google GKE, Amazon EKS, etc.

-.. thumbnail:: /images/getting-started/use-cases/wazuh-use-cases-docker.png
-  :title: Docker events
-  :align: center
-  :width: 80%
-  :wrap_image: No

 Example of security alerts at an infrastructure level: